r2e-project/r2e/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Issue Description**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug/issue is.

 **To Reproduce**
 Steps to reproduce the behavior: